DeepBlueRobotics/training/docs/section-3/subsystems-and-commands.md

 ### WPILib Features

-WPILib is the name of the library FRC provides us to control the robot with.
-[Its JavaDocs are located here](https://first.wpi.edu/FRC/roborio/release/docs/java/index.html) (and you can also find a link to them in the [Resources](/resources/) page of this site).
+WPILib is the library that FRC provides us to control the robot with.
+Its JavaDocs are located [here](https://first.wpi.edu/FRC/roborio/release/docs/java/index.html) (and you can also find a link to them in the [Resources](/resources/) page of this site).
 We will be mostly using the library's `edu.wpi.first.wpilibj` package, and you can search for a class or method using the search bar located on the top right corner of your screen.

 WPILib also allows us to use [command groups](https://docs.wpilib.org/en/stable/docs/software/commandbased/command-groups.html) which combine commands together in a desired way.
 The link provides all the command groups that you can ultilize.